decred/dcrdocs/docs/proof-of-stake/redeem-script.md

 ---

-When users sign up with a VSP, both the user and the VSP jointly create a 1-of-2 multisignatura script.
+When users sign up with a VSP, both the user and the VSP jointly create a 1-of-2 multisignature script.
 This script is known as the redeem script.

 The redeem script involves both a public key from the user and a public key from the VSP so that both can vote and revoke the ticket.
 When the user buys a new ticket, the voting rights are given to a hash of that redeem script.